Academic English courses and workshops

 Discovery theme modules (undergraduate students only)

 During your first year of study (pre-transfer and ideally in the first six months), you are able to study optional courses to help with your academic English language development.
-We offer Core Language Skills courses and workshops.
+We offer Core Language Skills courses and workshops, and one-to-one writing consultations.

 Core Language Skills workshops